Strep A and Scarlet Fever

 If your child has any of the following:

-• Is under three months of age with a temperature of 38°C/ 100.4°F or above (unless there is a fever within 48 hours of vaccinations and no other red or amber features)
+● Is under 3 months old with temperature more than 38°C or under 36°C (unless fever in the 48 hours following vaccinations and no other red features)

 You need urgent help.